top of page

 It's no secret that an English degree is the first choice of higher education for many writers!
 From my experience, there is one thing I can say with certainty: you don't go into an English degree unless you love to read and write.
 Voraciously.

 You must love reading dearly in order to survive the piles, no, mountains, of dry, dense, verbose books and articles required for every class.
 English majors must quickly learn to devour tough academic articles and secondary sources as well as class readings.
-I wish that my English degree required reading only the fun stuff--fiction and poetry--but a large part of an English degree is made up of research.
+I wish that my English degree required reading only the fun stuff--fiction and poetry—but a large part of an English degree is made up of research.
 Be prepared to get meta and read books about books, words about words.
 And be prepared to analyze your beloved books through an academic lens.

 A critical skill for English majors is distilling large amounts of data into salient points to serve a thesis, an argument.
-To achieve this end, you must read and understand your reading--which is not an easy task, because you must do this even when you don't have time to fully read a text or an article (no student I know of has time to read 10 books a month let alone the additional readings about the books).
-Truly, English majors have made skim-reading into an art-form.
+To achieve this end, you must read and understand your reading—which is not an easy task, because you must do this even when you don't have time to fully read a text or an article (no student I know of has time to read 10 books a month let alone the additional readings about the books).

 But no matter how skilled you are at skim-reading, research, and a control+F search, there are some books that are extremely beneficial to know, and know well, in order to excel in your studies.
 As much as I adore reading, there are some books that I never got around to reading before starting my English degree... books that would have made understanding English literature much easier.

-The point of a bachelor's degree is to make a generalist.
+The point of a bachelor's degree is to make you a generalist.
 In English, you'll take a broad range of classes and learn about literature from various time-periods.
 Usually, these categories include Old English literature (Beowulf!), Middle English (Chaucer), Early Modern English (Shakespeare), Romanticism (Keats Keats Keats), the Victorians, Modernism, and Post-Modernism.
-At my university, requirements also included post-colonial classes, theory, language, and American or Canadian or Indigenous literature.
+At my university, requirements also included post-colonial classes, theory, language, women's studies, and American or Canadian or Indigenous literature.

 While the three books I recommend reading to prepare for an English degree don't apply to all of these periods of English literature, they are relevant to the vast majority!
-Intertextuality is ever-present in literature.
-Authors speak to each other, echo each other.
-Like how trees in a forest communicate through root systems, texts communicate with other texts through time.

-Three Books Every English Major Should Read:
+Three Books Every English Major Should Read

 1. The Bible